markmenezes11/COMPM091/SentEval-modified/README.md

 A lot of features (such as the non-PyTorch mode) will have likely been broken as the modification was done in a hacky way due to lack of time.

-At this time of writing only CR, MPQA, MR, SICKEntailment, SICKRelatedness, SST2, SST5, STS12, STS13, STS14, STS15, STS16, STSBenchmark and SUBJ have been tested.
+At this time of writing only CR, MPQA, MR, SICKEntailment, SICKRelatedness, SNLI, SST2, SST5, STS12, STS13, STS14, STS15, STS16, STSBenchmark and SUBJ have been tested.
 They were tested using the SentEval-Evals scripts in this repository (see parent folder) and the results are the same if on default settings, so this is sufficient for this project.

 See original README below (although some of those features will not work in this version).